wstrinz/debugger/README.md

   * Install painlessly for rvm and rbenv rubies i.e. no compiler flags needed
   * No downloading ruby source during install - was behavior of old ruby_core_source dependency
   * Fix LocalJumpError caused by using proc in extconf.rb
+  * Fix where command failing at top level
   * Passing tests are up on travis-ci
 * Minor
   * The gem name matches the module namespace, Debugger, and main required file, debugger.